halley2904/payorlens/README.md

 **AI governance evaluation harness for clinical decision models in insurance workflows.**

 Health insurers are deploying AI in prior authorization and claims adjudication.
-Most teams can run a fairness notebook.
-Almost none can explain what a DPD of 0.286 across race cohorts means for their regulatory exposure, or what a Brier score of 0.236 means for their CMS-0057-F explainability obligations.
+Fairness metrics are widely generated, but their regulatory and explainability implications require deeper interpretation.

 PayorLens bridges the gap between raw evaluation metrics and the business consequence — producing a two-audience governance report that a compliance officer and an ML engineer can both act on.